mlxndr/p/oup25/content.md

 * Within categories:
   * "Begin with the most general and familiar"
   * "Work through to the most specific and technical"
-* BUT: Size can override this principle
+* BUT: Size can override this principle if it helps the user ("principle 0")
   * Sports example: Cricket acquired thousands of terms
   * Elevated from subcategory to standalone category